BarbzCodez/Spendr/documentation/project-proposal.md

 **Acceptance Criteria:**\
 Given I am a logged-in user,\
 When Im comparing month expenses,\
-Then I should be able to see an text informing me about the change.
+Then I should be able to see a text informing me about the change.

 ### Group Expense Splitting